Multipartite correlation measures and framework for multipartite quantum resources theory: A framework of multipartite quantum resource theory

-If $\mathcal C^{(n)}$ satisfies the axioms (MQCM1)-(MQCM4), we call it a {\it true} multipartite measure of $\mathcal C$ to distinguish it from the current measures for multipartite correlations.
-The conditions (MQCM1)-(MQCM4) are most basic requirement for a true multipartite measure.
-For instance, if the free state is symmetric with respect to the subsystems, one should require that a true multipartite measure is invariant under order changing of subsystems.
+We call $\mathcal C^{(n)}$ satisfying the axioms (MQCM1)-(MQCM4) a {\it true} multipartite measure of $\mathcal C$, to distinguish it from the current measures satisfying only (MQCM1)-(MQCM2).
+The conditions (MQCM1)-(MQCM4) are the most basic requirements for a true multipartite measure.
+For instance, if the MQC $\mathcal C$ is symmetric with respect to the subsystems, one should require that a true multipartite measure is invariant under order changing of subsystems.